deepan-alve/PyPaperBot/README.md

 pip install PyPaperBot
 ```

-**🚀 Enhanced Download Experience**: The latest version includes an enhanced downloader with progress bars, resume capability, and multi-threaded downloads.
+**Enhanced Download Experience**: The latest version includes an enhanced downloader with progress bars, resume capability, and multi-threaded downloads.
 This requires `pySmartDL` which is automatically installed with PyPaperBot.

 If on windows you get an error saying *error: Microsoft Visual C++ 14.0 is required..* try to install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/it/visual-cpp-build-tools/) or [Visual Studio](https://visualstudio.microsoft.com/it/downloads/)

 ### For Termux users